NotionalLabs/NotionalLabs.github.io/_posts/2012-12-08-Reverse-Engineering-Syma-S107G-RC-Helicopter.md

 tags: infrared protocol reversing saleae logic
 ---

 *[2020-05-18] This post was migrated from my old blog in 2012.
-I've tried to ensure all links, images, and content are reproduced, but please @ me if you find anyuthing missing.*
+I've tried to ensure all links, images, and content are reproduced, but please @ me if you find anything missing.*

 The Syma 107 RC helicopter is a pretty great gadget, all things considered – it’s cheap, fun, and ridiculously good for the price.
 It’s also a spectacular gadget for fledgling hackers.